kresimir71/gigs/docs/gigs.rst

 How does it work?
 *********************************

 A list containes a short description for each functionality you can be interested in.
+It should give a basic picture of how does it work for me and how it could work for you.

 Furnishing web server with linux packages
 ##################################################